undefined

 Real-time traffic flow state identification and prediction could be the answer to alleviating traffic congestion at tourist attraction points and on tourist routes:

-• Spatial Correlation: Traffic flow at one or more junctions impact the flow at neighbouring junctions.
+- Spatial Correlation: Traffic flow at one or more junctions impacts the flow at neighboring junctions.

 3. Operation management of tourist attractions by analyzing tourist behaviors

-• Seasonality of demand in travel, tourism, and hospitality demands for flexible operations.
+- Seasonality of demand in travel, tourism, and hospitality demands flexible operations.
 Big data can be crucial for profitably managing the operational aspects of tourist attractions.

-• Besides destination operation management agencies, it can be useful to retail chains, hotels and restaurant chains, etcetera.
+- Besides destination operation management agencies, it can be useful to retail chains, hotels, restaurant chains, etc.

 4. Estimation of travel demands